Real Non-Commutative Convexity I: Introduction

 \section{Introduction}

+We open with the categorical duality of compact convex sets and operator systems, beginning with the classical case.
 Let $X$ be a compact Hausdorff space.
 A {\em concrete function system} is a selfadjoint unital subspace $V$ of $C(X)$, where $C(X)$ is the abelian $C^*$-algebra of scalar valued continuous functions on $X$.
 Our scalar field $\bF$ will either be $\bR$ or $\bC$.
 An element $f \in V$ is called positive if for all $x \in X$ we have $f(x) \geq 0$.
 A state on $V$ is a scalar valued linear functional on $V$ which is unital, selfadjoint, and positive in the sense that it maps positive functions to positive numbers.
 Equivalently, these are the unital contractive functionals on $V$.
 The collection of states on $V$, denoted by $S(V)$, is a convex set.
-By the Banach-Alaoglu theorem it is also compact with the $w^*$-topology.
+By the Banach-Alaoglu theorem it is also compact with the weak* topology.
 Conversely, given a compact convex set $K$ the set $A(K)$ of affine scalar valued functions on $K$ is a function system inside $C(K)$.
 There is also an abstract characterization of function systems which will be discussed in a later section.
 Kadison's representation theorem shows that there is a duality between function systems and compact convex sets.
 Indeed, we have that for all function systems $V$ and compact convex sets $K$

 where the isomorphism in both cases is given by evaluation.
-The map taking $V \mapsto S(V)$ and $K \mapsto A(K)$ is a contravariant functor, so that the category of convex sets is dually equivalent to the category of function systems.
-All the above works for convex sets in both real or complex vector spaces, and for real or complex function systems (see e.g.\ \cite{Alfsen,PT}).
+The maps taking $V \mapsto S(V)$ and $K \mapsto A(K)$ are contravariant functors, so that the category of convex sets is dually equivalent to the category of function systems.
+All the above works for convex sets in both real or complex vector spaces, and for real or complex function systems (see e.g.\ \cites{Alfsen,PT}).
 However the relationship between the real and complex theory is complicated in places.
-For example, many convexity theoretic results about complex function spaces $V$ are proved via Re $(V)$, i.e.\ in the real setting, since the direct complex variant can be messy.
+For example, many convexity theoretic results about complex function spaces $V$ are proved via Re$\, (V)$, i.e.\ in the real setting, since the direct complex variant can be messy.